 On March 16, I arrived in Planet China, took a bunk-bed bus from Kunming to Shangri-la, and spent the next several weeks feeding bees, cleaning sheds, and organizing elaborate games of Varroa mite freeze tag for the Center’s Environmental Champions club.

 Having witnessed the calamity of the Apis cerana invasion in Australia, I was initially concerned with the prospect of using European honey bees to forward development in China.
 Though I had little experience using bees for development, introducing species seemed a shifty business.
 I was relieved when the project lead explained that the Bee Project was not responsible for introducing European honey bees.
 In fact, migratory beekeeping and Western methods have long been established in Yunnan.
 Instead, we experimented with overwintering methods in order to determine whether Western-style beekeeping is a viable enterprise for Tibetan farmers and communities.

 This is only one part of the Bee Project in Shangri-la.
 Other aspects include encouraging traditional beekeeping methods, cultivating Apis cerana in log hives, and providing villages with an efficient way to harvest the honey.
-To learn more about the Bee Project and the Yunnan Mountain Heritage Center where I lived and worked, visit http://www.ymhfshangrila.com/Newsletter.html and stay tuned for an account of my own (mis)adventures.
+To learn more about the Bee Project and the Yunnan Mountain Heritage Center where I lived and worked, stay tuned for more of my (mis)adventures.